killercraft-thecoder/codal-core-addon/README.md

 ## Installation

 1. Clone or add `codal-core-addon` as a submodule alongside your `codal-core` and target repository.
-2. Ensure your build system includes:
+2. Make sure your build system includes:
    - `codal-core`
    - Your target-specific sources
    - This add-on
-3. Include the headers from `codal-core-addon` where needed.
+3. Pull in the bits you need from `codal-core-addon` in your code.

 ## Notes

-- This repository is intentionally **not** named `codal-core` to avoid confusion.
+- This repo is intentionally **not** named `codal-core` to avoid confusion.
+- Contents are a mix of potentially useful extras — you may not need all of them.
-- It will **not** compile or function on its own — it must be used with `codal-core` and a valid CODAL target.
+- Will **not** compile or function on its own — it must be used with `codal-core` and a valid CODAL target.